Quatre Petites Mélodies: Publication and performance

 Early promotion of the Quatre Petites Mélodies reflected the piecemeal nature of its composition.
 Following the original publication of Élégie in the La Revue musicale supplement, Satie's Chanson, retitled Chanson à boire, appeared in facsimile in the 1921 edition of the Parisian Almanach de Cocagne (Cockaigne Almanac).
 This was an annual publication "dedicated to true gourmets and serious drinkers" edited by Satie's friend, culinary historian Bertrand Guégan.
 All four songs were published by Éditions de la Sirène in 1922, and subsequently reissued by Eschig.

 Mezzo-soprano Jane Bathori and pianist André Salomon gave the first public performance of Élégie at the Galerie la Boétie in Paris on December 19, 1920.
 Pierre Bertin premiered the complete cycle at the Galerie Georges Giroux in Brussels, Belgium, on April 12, 1921.

 The Quatre Petites Mélodies stands as one of Satie's more obscure compositions.
-Biographer Rollo H. Myers (1948) found the Élégie "somewhat disconcerting" and felt it did not "quite 'come off'"; he concluded, "At all events it cannot be said that there is any attempt here to imitate Debussy's style".
+Biographer Rollo Myers (1948) found the Élégie "somewhat disconcerting" and felt it did not "quite 'come off'"; he concluded, "At all events it cannot be said that there is any attempt here to imitate Debussy's style".
 And Patrick Gowers, writing for The New Grove Dictionary of Music and Musicians in 1980, claimed the cycle was "less individual" than Satie's other forays in mélodies.
 For his part Satie remained fond of the work.
 On his deathbed in 1925 he told his young admirer Robert Caby, "If you want to learn something about me, look carefully at the Quatre Petites Mélodies.
 They are very different, aren't they?"